Ian D. Hickson

 These studies also enable the use of techniques, such as 2-dimensional DNA replication gel analysis and genome-wide screens to be conducted.
 For example, we have created a system for site-specific blockade of DNA replication, and are analyzing proteins recruited to the site of blockade and the mechanism by which the blockade is overcome.

-The Nordea Foundation Center for Healthy Aging, The Association for International Cancer Research (UK), The Danish Cancer Society, The Danish Council for Independent Research (Medical Sciences) and The National Institutes of Health (USA).
+The Nordea Foundation Center for Healthy Aging, The European Research Council, The European Union, The Danish Council for Independent Research (Medical Sciences and Natural Sciences) and The Novo Nordisk Foundation.

 Drs Simon Bekker-Jensen and Niels Mailand, Center for Protein Research, University of Copenhagen, Denmark.